Homepage of the site 'What to do with your life?'

 •

-Our genetic inheritance or instinct, linked to the evolution of species as well as our individual genetic predispositions.
+Our genetic heritage or instinct, linked to the evolution of species as well as our individual genetic predispositions.

 •

-Culture or social organization, that is to say, skills, social rules and beliefs, passed on from generation to generation, which are not necessarily universal.
+Culture or social organization, meaning know-how, social rules, and beliefs, transmitted from generation to generation, which are not necessarily universal.

 •